venovako/cgic/README.md

 <code><a href="#cgiHeaderCookieSet">cgiHeaderCookieSet</a></code>
 allows you to set these options.
 The function
 <code><a href="#cgiHeaderCookieSetString">cgiHeaderCookieSetString</a></code>
-is kept for compability reasons.
+is kept for compatibility reasons.
 <h3><a name="whatsnew207">What's new in version 2.07?</a></h3>
 Per a suggestion by Geoff Mulligan, cgic now tolerates keys without a value in URL-encoded GET and POST submissions.
 Although the HTML5 spec discourages it, there are existing systems in the wild that do leave the `=` off entirely if the value is an empty string.
 Beginning with version 2.07, `cgic` handles this as you'd expect: you get an entry with the corresponding key and an empty string as the value.
 A simple unit test compilation target was also added, to test this feature and rule out side effects.
 <h3><a name="whatsnew206">What's new in version 2.06?</a></h3>